Rodstation manufacture a wide range of Chimney sweeping and inspection equipment

 Costs and details

-The training course costs £1500 inc. VAT, payable prior to course.
+The training course costs £1500 inc. VAT, payable in advance.
 It includes:

 - Four days at the training centre (lunch and refreshments included).